-The International Foundation programmes have been designed to enable students from a wide range of countries to develop the necessary skills to meet the demands of a degree programme at the University of St Andrews.
+The International Foundation programmes enable students from a wide range of countries to develop the skills necessary to meet the demands of a degree programme at a top university in the UK.

 You should consider studying an International Foundation programme, if you: